 Finally, Statistics Explained is multilingual, as much as is possible with limited resources:

-- a large selection of some 90 statistical articles (the content of the online publications Eurostat yearbook and Eurostat regional yearbook) is also available in French and German, supplemented by an extensive glossary in those languages;
+- a large selection of statistical articles (the content of the online publication Eurostat regional yearbook) is also available in French and German, supplemented by an extensive glossary in those languages;

 - glossaries of varying size, created in collaboration with national statistical institutes, exist in Dutch, Estonian, Greek, Icelandic, Polish, Spanish and Swedish.